- What is SAML/Single Sign-On?

 Beyond ease of login, enabling SAML on a team provides extra security features.
 Organizations can easily manage all user credentials through a single identity provider.
-It is also possible to set a maximum session length for ProntoForms, so users are required to re-authenticate after a set period.
+It is also possible to set a maximum session length for ProntoForms, so users are required to re-authenticate after a set period of inactivity.

 Security Assertion Markup Language (SAML) is an XML standard that enables single sign-on (SSO).
 SAML performs authorization (what parts of the service a user is allowed to access?) and authentication (is a user allowed access to a service?) between an identity provider (IdP) and a service provider (SP).

 - Lastpass, OneLogin, and similar services are identity providers.

 With single sign-on, users that are authenticated on a commonly used IdP can log into sites like ProntoForms using their corporate credentials.
 With centralized identity providers, SAML can be used to manage user IDs, passwords and associated authentications.

 ProntoForms supports SAML 2.0.